learn-co-curriculum/dsc-probability-introduction/README.md

 - How likely is it to end up with exactly 2 x heads and 3 x tails when flipping a coin 5 times?

 - How likely is it to throw Tails first, then Head, then Tail, Head and Tail when flipping a coin 5 times?

+- If you throw 5 dice, what is the probability of throwing a "full house"?

+- What is the probability of drawing 2 consecutive aces from a deck of cards?

 ## Summary